 Java comes with collections of classes which are held in namespaces known as packages.
 We can use these packages in our programs by using the

 import keyword followed by the namespace.
 We will talk about packages and how we import them in the Packages lesson of the API Contents section.
 For now and the next few sections of the site we will only be concerned with the

 java.lang package which is implicitly imported into all our Java programs for us.

 Java comes with very rich documentation that you will go back to time and again.
-The following link will take you to the online version of documentation for the Java™ Platform, Standard Edition 6 API Specification .
+The following link will take you to the online version of documentation for the Java™ Platform, Standard Edition 8 API Specification .
 I suggest adding this link to your browser's favourites toolbar for fast access.

 Lesson 1 Complete